pimcore/pimcore/docs/Development_Documentation/08_Tools_and_Features/03_Scheduling.md

 # Scheduling

 ## General
-Every type of content in Pimcore (documents, objects, assets) has implemented scheduler which provides the ability to create tasks like:
+Every element type in Pimcore (documents, objects, assets) has implemented a scheduler which provides the ability to create tasks like:

 * Publish
 * Unpublish